-Experienced Partition Attorneys Serving Santa Maria
+Experienced Real Estate Partition Action Attorneys Serving Santa Maria

 Talkov Law’s attorneys serving Santa Barbara County are exceptionally experienced in the area of California partition actions.
 A California partition action is a law that allows co-owners of real property to divide the property among themselves.
 The partition statutes provide a legal mechanism for co-owners to divide the property without having to go through the court system.
 The partition statutes also provide a way for co-owners to resolve disputes over the division of the property.
 The partition statutes provide that the court may order a partition of the property if the co-owners cannot agree on a division.
 The court may also order the sale of the property and the division of the proceeds among the co-owners.
 The partition statutes also provide that the court may award attorney’s fees and costs to the prevailing party in a partition action.